For Parents To Prevent Children From Being Sexually Abused By Doctors

 live.
 Check out tips for female

-on your children.
-If your child is uncomfortable with a genital
+genital exams on your children.
+If your child is uncomfortable with

-or surgery especially if he/she will be under anesthesia.
-The mother
+child's procedure or surgery especially if he/she will be under

 You Should Have a Personal Advocate For Surgery?

-your children may need to have.
-Take time to do your own research.
+or surgeries your children may need to have.
+Take time to do your

-For example, if your child is suspected of having appendicitis,
+own research.
+For example, if your child is suspected of having

-don't allow a rectal exam to be done unless appendicitis has been
+appendicitis, don't allow a rectal exam to be done unless appendicitis

 out how they diagnose appendicitis.
 Check out this other